enthought/traits-futures/docs/source/guide/intro.rst

 without taking any action.
 If called on an executor in |STOPPING| state, any of the above actions that have not already been taken will be taken.

-Note that because of the unlinking of the background tasks and their associated futures, background tasks that have been cancelled will leave their associated futures in |CANCELLING| state.
-Those futures will never reach
-|CANCELLED| state, even under a running event loop.

 Shutdown with a timeout
 ~~~~~~~~~~~~~~~~~~~~~~~